tomhel/LocaleNumeric/README.md

 Digits.roundHalfToOdd(number)
 ```

-These rounding methods can be used when defining custom locales.
+These rounding methods should be used when defining custom locales.

 - _number_ - the number to round